 15. Visit the tip of Scotland – John o’Groats

 If you’re in the far north of the country, perhaps doing the NC500 or visiting Inverness, then you might want to drive to John o’Groats which is at the tip of Scotland.
 It’s where many people take epic journeys across the country to the opposite spot in England – Lands End in Cornwall!

 You can get your photo taken there with the famous sign posts telling you how far you are from other places in the world.

 You can wild camp in Scotland so if you have kids yearning for the great outdoors, why not take a tent and see where you end up?

 Watch out for the amazing sky at night which is so clear – if you stay outside of the cities you’ll get a great chance to do some stargazing.
 Many areas are designated Dark Sky areas like in Dumfries and Galloway in the south – perhaps you’ll see the Milky Way?
 Or even the Northern Lights if it’s the right time of year.

 17. Eat haggis on Burns night

-Haggis has to be done!
-It’s actually a really tasty dish, although admittedly doesn’t sound too appetising.
-It’s sheep’s innards, encased in a stomach.
-Yup.
-Sounds bad!
-I urge you to try it, even if you’re not going to be around for the famous Burns Night in January.
-Excellent with tatties and neeps (potatoes and turnips!).
+I urge you to try it, and get your kids to give it a go too.
+Even if you’re not going to be around for the famous Burns Night in January!
+It’s excellent with tatties and neeps (potatoes and turnips!) and really yummy.